celinehoang177/Heart_Disease_Prediction/README.md

 # Heart Diseases Prediction Using Machine Learning Research Project

 ## Background
 Heart diseases are widespread ailments affected by many factors.
-This project utilizes artificial intelligence and machine learning algorithms to diagnose heart diseases at an early stage.
+This project utilizes machine learning algorithms to diagnose heart diseases at an early stage.
 The dataset includes information from 303 participants, including their age, sex, serum cholesterol levels in mg/dL, chest pain type, resting blood pressure, and more.

 ## Research Questions
 ### Unsupervised Question: